Part of the Library Postcards: Civic Pride in a Lost America site.

 |(L) RPPC, probably from the 1940s.
 The licence plate is not quite

 (R) I rather think Beckwith and Beauchamp overdid it with the red ink.
 Not an attractive card.

-The pictures show a small, accessible wing attached at the right side of the library.
+(R) The picture shows a small, accessible wing attached at the right side of the library.

 1903 - 1970